Microsoft 365 - Whitelisting / DMI

 We recommend starting work on this early.
 You might have to involve your IT department in the process and technical issues can come up.

-There are 2 separate paths you can follow.
+There are two separate paths you can follow.
 We recommend the first, using Direct Message Injection (DMI) since this is considerably easier to set up and more flexible.
 If DMI does not work for you, traditional whitelisting is possible as well.
-Note that this type of whitelisting cannot be finalized until the phishing templates have been picked.

 DMI steps